tusharnankani/talks/organizational_culture/content.md

 ### Defining Culture

+- The illustration: decisions and interactions at a potential organization.
+    - These are all subconsciously influenced by culture.
+    - Culture plays a major role in the way:
+        - we speak
+        - we take decisions
+        - we work
--
+        - we take responsibility

-- We all think we are open-minded, until we come across a different culture, a different opinion, a different perspective.
+#### Types of culture

 Culture
 - tech/non-tech